matloff/TidyverseSkeptic/README.md

 showing that **dplyr** can be extremely slow even relative to base-R, thus even worse relative to **data.table**.

-Matt's **data.table** package in a sense helped to "save" R.  At one point a few years ago there were major concerns that R could not handle Big Data, with calls from some in favor of Python instead.
+**Matt's data.table package in a sense helped to "save" R**.
+At one point a few years ago there were major concerns that R could not handle Big Data, with calls from some in favor of Python instead.
 The **data.table** package showed that R could do quite well in large